Above, Roseate Spoonbills mingle with heron, egret, and alligators at Myakka River State Park.

-Considered one of Florida's most colorul birds, the roseate spoonbill also has patches of vivid yellow and deep crimson on its breast.
-(Circle Bar B)
+Considered one of Florida's most colorul birds, the roseate spoonbill also has patches of vivid yellow and deep crimson on its breast, in breeding adults.
+(Circle B Bar)

 The roseate spoonbill is the only non-white member of the spoonbill family.
 It is a relative of the ibis, known for its own (curved) beak.